 or a fox up a tree in the field down the road,

 wildlife is everywhere.
 The opportunities to photograph are endless.
-So come on in.
-Explore the site.
+So, explore the site.
 See some of the wildlife I’ve had the opportunity to photograph and learn some of the ways I do it, then go out and shoot some wildlife of your own.